-Producing consistent page layouts in other scoring programs can be very time-consuming, but Dorico’s sophisticated page layout system makes consistent page layouts quick and easy to achieve.
-Define and apply master pages with automatic page numbers, headers and footers, and easily override the layout of individual pages as needed.
+Producing consistent page layouts in other programs can be very time-consuming, but Dorico makes it easy.
+It supports chainable music, text and graphics frames, giving you sophisticated DTP-style control.
+Define and apply master pages with automatic page numbers, headers and footers, and override the layout of individual pages wherever you like.

 Handling scores that contain multiple movements, songs, exercises, etc. is a chore in other programs — but in Dorico it’s simple.
 No time-consuming adjustments are needed to deal with changes of instrumentation, key or time signature.
 You can even change staff size mid-score.